 Information Security Program

 Coveo maintains an Information Security Program based on an information security management system (ISMS) as defined under ISO 27001, which focuses on information security management and IT-related risks.
 The governing principle behind Coveo’s Information Security Program is continuous improvement.
-Thus, Coveo’s Information Security Program is reviewed regularly by its Security Committee.
-The Comittee is led by senior management and ensures that security measures remain effective and efficient by adapting to both internal and external changes.
+Therefore, Coveo’s Information Security Program is reviewed regularly by its Security Committee.
+The Committee is lead by senior management and ensures that security measures remain effective and efficient by adapting to both internal and external changes.

 Coveo’s security strategies and documents are based on OWASP, NIST 800-53 for control selection, ISO 27001 for its information security management system (ISMS), CoBIT for the Maturity Model, and ISM3 for some security-relevant processes.

 Changes to the production environment undergo a formal control process.
 The application change management process controls what, when and by whom changes can be performed.
 Additionally, segregation of duties is enforced between development and cloud operations to prevent unsolicited modifications to any Coveo Cloud application.

 Architecture, design and code writing of the products.

 Access and management of the source code repositories.

 - Validation of the correct behavior for the new features, improvements and bug fixes added to the products and possible collateral impacts.